 \subsection{Experiment Setup}

-The microscopic traffic simulator SUMO~\cite{SUMO2018} is utilized in this work for training and evaluation.
-The most typical bottleneck locations in road systems as shown in Fig.~\ref{fig:maps} are created to test the utility of the proposed method in various scenarios: \begin{itemize}[leftmargin=*] \item[] \textbf{On-ramp}: Vehicles from the on-ramp merge into a two-lane freeway.
-Usually, the vehicles on the freeway have the right of way. \item[] \textbf{Four-way intersection}: The main road involving the upper and the bottom edges has higher priority over the side road including the left and the right edges. \item[] \textbf{Three-way intersection}: The vehicles driving on the main road, which consists of the left and the right edges, have higher priority. \item[] \textbf{Lane drop}: This map is the same as the most relevant work~\cite{vinitsky2023optimizing}.
+The microscopic traffic simulator SUMO~\cite{SUMO2018} is utilized for training and evaluation.
+The most typical bottleneck locations in road systems shown in Fig.~\ref{fig:maps} are created to test the utility of the proposed method: \begin{itemize}[leftmargin=*] \item[] \textbf{On-ramp}: Vehicles from the on-ramp merge into a two-lane freeway.
+Freeway vehicles have the right of way. \item[] \textbf{Four-way intersection}: The main road involving the upper and the bottom edges has higher priority over the side road. \item[] \textbf{Three-way intersection}: The main road, which consists of the left and the right edges, has higher priority. \item[] \textbf{Lane drop}: This map is the same as the most relevant work~\cite{vinitsky2023optimizing}.
 Four lanes converge into two lanes, which then merge into a single lane.
 The priority of all the lanes is equal so that vehicles normally take turns merging into the new lane in ``zipper'' fashion. \end{itemize}